tomfordweb/jamstore/README.md

 By default, cypress is not installed with the application.
 It is preferred to use their docker image to test with this.

 Cypress Tests are a little trickier.
 You must create a network to allow the containers to communicate with one another.

-The subnet, and IP address you assign to the app are arbritrary, but need to exist.

 ```
 docker network create  <network>